Latest posts by Gea Elika (see all)

-Certificate of Occupancy – You may not be able to close on the apartment unless a certificate of occupancy is issued by a local government agency or building department certifying a building’s compliance with applicable building codes and other laws, and indicating it to be in a condition suitable for occupancy.
+Certificate of Occupancy – You may not be able to close on the apartment unless a local government agency issues a certificate of occupancy or building department certifying a building’s compliance with applicable building codes and other laws and indicating it to be in a condition suitable for occupancy.

-When buying new, you can also expect to pay additional fees.
-Closing costs for new developments include
+5. When buying new, you can also expect to pay additional fees Closing costs for new developments include

 Because of the taxes and closing costs associated with new properties, buyers should always work with experienced attorneys and buyer’s agents.
-As is the case with resale purchases, many costs are negotiable, particularly if the buyer has to wait to move in.
+As is the case with resale purchases, many prices are negotiable, mainly if the buyer has to wait to move in.

 In the minds of some buyers, the potential complications of new properties are easily offset by their distinct advantages.
-If still in the pre-construction phase sellers at times are willing to offer lower prices in order to attract occupants, and these low property prices make new developments a great choice for investors willing to do adequate research to assess risks.
+If still in the pre-construction phase sellers at times are willing to offer lower prices to attract occupants, and these low property prices make new developments an excellent choice for investors willing to do adequate research to assess risks.

-We recommend dedicated buyer agents when purchasing properties and especially when researching new developments.
+We recommend dedicated buyer agents when buying properties and especially when researching new developments.

 Because buyer agents represent buyers exclusively, they have no conflicts of interest.
 Our experts work directly with our clients and negotiate on their behalf to achieve the best overall investment value for each property.

-Buyer agents are especially valuable resources when purchasing properties in new developments because they know how to assess value and find financing.
-Elika agents also work with an established network of real estate industry professionals to offer relevant referrals when necessary.
-This includes referrals for experienced New York attorneys who have worked extensively with new developments—a must-have when purchasing a property in Manhattan, especially considering the offering plan, property transfer costs and closing costs listed above.
+Buyer agents are especially valuable resources when purchasing properties in new developments because they know how to assess the analyze those that are built to outperform the broader market.
+Elika agents also work with an established network of real estate industry professionals to offer appropriate referrals when necessary.
+This includes referrals for experienced New York attorneys who have worked extensively with new developments—a must-have when purchasing a property, especially considering the offering plan, contract, and closing costs.

-An experienced Elika buyers agent basically offers you a simpler means of finding, reviewing and purchasing all types of new properties.
-Our experts draw from the largest, most up-to-date inventory of real estate in Manhattan, so you waste less time reviewing properties that do not meet your goals or needs.
+An experienced Elika buyers agent primarily offers you a more straightforward means of finding, reviewing and purchasing all types of new properties.
+Our experts draw from the most extensive, most up-to-date inventory of real estate in Manhattan, so you waste less time reviewing properties that do not meet your goals or needs.

-Find accurate building information.
 You will know whether each property is in a converted commercial building or a newly built residential building, which can quickly give you an idea of what you are buying.
-Knowing your buildings history is an important part of making a purchase, and a qualified buyers agent can quickly generate an accurate report to bring your up to date.
+Knowing the history of your building is an essential part of making a purchase, and a qualified buyers agent can quickly generate an accurate report to bring your up to date.

-Find financing.
-As mentioned above, many buyers have trouble finding financing for new developments.
-A buyers agent can provide essential referrals and advice for keeping the purchasing process on track.
+As mentioned above, many buyers have trouble finding funding for new developments.
+A buyers agent can provide necessary referrals and advice for keeping the purchasing process on track.

 Elika buyers agents also research the location of your property, create risk assessment reports and take other steps to keep you informed every step of the way.
 By understanding every aspect of your property and by drawing on the experience of an experienced agent, you can make better decisions for smarter investments.

-If you are seriously considering an new condo development in New York, you absolutely need an experienced buyers agency with a strong reputation.
-Elika Associates has direct experience with new developments in numerous New York City neighborhoods.
+If you are seriously considering a new condo development in New York, you need an experienced buyers agency with strong industry relationships.
+Elika Real Estate has direct experience with many new developments in numerous New York City neighborhoods.
 We are uniquely qualified to represent buyers and to keep them informed, especially during potentially complex off-the-plan purchases.

-Also for those seeking investment properties Elika Associates provide a full suite of property management services to make the entire process seamless.
+Also for those seeking investment properties, Elika Real Estate provides a full suite of property management services to make the entire process seamless.

-By working with a buyer’s agent who understands your goals, you will have the resources that you need to find the properties that make sense for you.
-Our expert buyer agents are ready to help you get started.
+By working with a buyer’s agent who understands your goals, you will have the resources that you need to identify the properties that make sense for you.